LappleApple/awesome-leading-and-managing/Media-Blogs-Newsletters-Podcasts.md

 - [John Maxwell Leadership Podcast](https://johnmaxwellleadershippodcast.com/) - by John Maxwell, who has been called the #1 leader in business and the world's most influential leadership expert.
 This podcast offers a plethora of information for leaders of all kinds.

+- [Manager Tools Podcast](https://www.manager-tools.com/all-podcasts?field_content_domain_tid=4) - by Manager Tools.
+Takeaway: Informative podcasts that focus on key opportunities that a manager can leverage to step up their game.

 - [People Stack](https://medium.com/@JBunky) - by Jen Bunk.
 Interviews with management and leadership experts and thinkers to help tech managers build thriving high-performing teams.

 - [Quality Remarks](http://qualityremarks.com/qr-podcast/) - by Keith Klain.
 About software testing and the organizational/cultural elements around it.